-Add to that the current drought situations across the nation and the threat of global warming … Well, I think it becomes clearer that we have to take measures now to conserve water, not only for ourselves, but for future generations.
+Add to that ongoing drought problem across the country, and it becomes clearer that we have to take measures now to conserve water, not only for ourselves but for future generations.

 Professional Irrigation Systems

 Maintaining your lawn and garden is a major source of water consumption.
 Most of us want to have that lush, green lawn and be the envy of the neighborhood.